British banks still credit-shy towards small firms, study finds

 “In the boom, credit conditions are relaxed too much and then in the downturn credit conditions are tightened too much,” he said.

-The paper summarises research prepared by NIESR for Britain’s Department for Business, Innovation and Skills, whose minister Vince Cable has regularly criticised banks and called for more action to boost business lending.
+The paper summarizes research prepared by NIESR for Britain’s Department for Business, Innovation and Skills, whose minister Vince Cable has regularly criticized banks and called for more action to boost business lending.

 Additional factors constraining credit flow to SMEs include high margins on loans to the sector, with banks wielding greater monopoly power over smaller firms, while large companies have the option of borrowing via bond issues, the researchers found.